myonaung/sm-SNIPER/README.md

 #### 4. Execute workflow on a cluster

 ## Examples
+To ensure reproducibility of results and to make the pipeline easy-to-replicate, we provide all required reference data for the analysis on Zendodo:

 ## Results
 ## Tips
 Here are some tips for troubleshooting & FAQs: